 One of the first things we learn about plants is that they need light to grow.
-However, our homes don’t always provide the type or amount of sunlight that plants need.
-But don’t worry, you can use artificial lights instead and with a few well-followed guidelines your houseplants will thrive just fine.
-Here we’re going to take you through everything you need to know about growing houseplants with artificial lights including the best types of grow lights, the most suitable plant types, how to set up, and the most common problems to mitigate.
+However, our homes don’t always provide the type or amount of sunlight plants need.
+That’s where artificial lights for plants can be beneficial.
+In this guide, I’ll run through everything you need to know about growing houseplants with artificial lights, including the best types of grow lights, the most suitable plant types, how to set them up, and the most common problems to mitigate.

 When you don’t have adequate natural light, you can use artificial lights to grow a variety of flowering and tropical houseplants.
 The type of plant will impact the ideal light spectrum and intensity.
-You will also need to match the light’s position and hours to meet your plant’s needs and avoid scorching the plants.
+You must also match the light’s position and hours to meet your plant’s needs and avoid scorching the plants.
+Here are five key takeaways to consider:

 Why Plants Need Light to Grow

-Unlike humans, most plants don’t eat solid material for energy.
+Unlike humans, most plants don’t eat solid materials for energy.
 There’s no munching on some chips or nibbling on a chocolate bar.
-Rather, plants use the sun’s energy to convert water and carbon dioxide into carbohydrates.
+Instead, plants use the sun’s energy to convert water and carbon dioxide into carbohydrates.
 This process is known as photosynthesis.

 If plants don’t receive enough light, they will become stunted and experience an overall decline in health.
-If you’ve ever placed a plant in a dark room, you know what we’re talking about.
+If you’ve ever placed a plant in a dark room, you know what we’re discussing.

 The wavelength of light relates to the color that humans perceive.
 Plants absorb light between 400-700 nm for photosynthesis.
 Therefore, this range of light is known as photosynthetic active radiation (PAR).
 However, plants absorb blue light (400-500 nm) and red light (600-700 nm) the best.

 Plants will absorb both red and blue light throughout their lives, and a balance of both types produces healthy plants.
-With that said, the types of light can affect the plant’s processes.
+That said, the light types can affect the plant’s processes.

-Blue light helps form chlorophyll, so it’s especially important for the early vegetative stages.
+Blue light helps form chlorophyll, so it’s vital for the early vegetative stages.
 Red light, especially far-red light (700-850 nm), can help induce flowering and fruit set in plants.

 How Effective is Artificial Light for Indoor Houseplants?